Consensys/doc.ethsigner/docs/Tutorials/Multifile.md

     ```bash
     besu --network=dev --miner-enabled --miner-coinbase=0xfe3b557e8fb62b89f4916b721be55ceb828dbd73 --rpc-http-cors-origins="all" --host-whitelist=* --rpc-http-enabled --rpc-http-port=8590 --data-path=/Users/me/Datadir
     ```
 ## Create Password and Key Files

-Create a password file and V3 Keystore key for each account that needs to sign transactions.
+Create a text file containing the password for the V3 Keystore key file to be created (for example, `passwordFile`).
-The password files and V3 Keystore keys must follow the [naming convention](../Concepts/Multiple-Key-Files.md) and be in the same directory.

-The password file must be named `[<prefix>]<accountAddress>.password`.
-The `0x` portion of the account address must be removed.
-For example, `78e6e236592597c09d5c137c2af40aecd42d12a2.password`

-!!! caution "Password text file must not contain characters other than those used in your password"
+!!! attention "Password text file must not contain characters other than those used in your password"
     EthSigner reads the password file as binary and any character in the file is considered part of your password.

     _Some POSIX compliant editors automatically add an end-of-line in text files.
 If your editor adds an end-of-line character, the end-of-line is considered part of your password._

-    Replace the placeholders and use the following command to ensure the password file is correct:
+    Use the following command to ensure the password file is correct:

     ```bash
-    echo -n "Type your password:";read -s password;echo -ne $password > [<prefix>]<accountAddress>.password;
+    echo -n "Type your password:";read -s password;echo -ne $password > passwordFile;
     ```

     Enter the password when prompted.